 Rogerson Laboratory: Pathogenesis of malaria and immunity in children and pregnant women

-The Rogerson laboratory studies several aspects of the pathogenesis and immunity of malaria infection in the human host.
-We use in vitro models and clinical samaaples from individuals in malaria-affected countries , most notably Malawi and Papua New Guinea, in our studies.
+The Rogerson laboratory studies the pathogenesis and immunity of malaria infection in the human host.
+We use in vitro models and clinical samples from individuals in malaria-affected countries , most notably Malawi and Papua New Guinea, in our studies.
 More recently we have begun collaborations on the development of new diagnostics for malaria.

 Our laboratory has performed world-leading research on how malaria in the mother affects the development and function of the human placenta, and the growth and development of her baby.
 We also work on severe malaria- understanding why some children develop life threatening infections, while others with similar exposure either remain well or develop mild illness.